khanlatif001/PINNmodel_EXAFS-Prediction/README.md

 deactivate

+---

 📌 **Usage**

 1️⃣ **Training the PINN model**

+This script is implemented **PINN model** on EXAFS data traning/prediction
+1. **Data Loading:** reads paired .dat files from experimental and theoretical folders.
+2. **Preprocessing:** standardizes each input (chik.k2) and output using StandardScaler
+3. Saves scalers for use during prediction on unseen data.
+4. **Defining and Training model:**  Traning model on **EXAFS datasets** (Input data and Lables).
+5. Saving the model.
-Train on EXAFS dataset, save the model, and evaluate on unseen data.
+6. Evaluating and testing model on unseen data.

-python train_pinn_exafs.py ## Train the PINN Model on EXAFS datasets

-python train_pinn_exafs.py --test ## Test on unseen EXAFS data

 **Output:**
-- **Trained model:** artifacts/pinn_model.h5
+- **Trained model:** artifacts/pinn_model.keras

 - **Scalers:** artifacts/scalers.pkl

-- Training logs and metrics in console.
+- **Training logs and metrics** in console.

+---

 2️⃣ **Experimental EXAFS data fit & model Prediction comparison**